 But Noumea’s main drawcard is its natural splendour.
 The city is poised on a peninsula that juts into the sea, creating scenic bays, white-sand beaches and more than a few hidden gems for the adventurous.
 The Baie des Citrons is the most popular beach in town and lies just 10 minutes from the city centre.
 Laze in the gentle surf, soak up the sun and refresh with a sunset cocktail at the scenic MV Lounge.
 For the snorkellers, nearby Duck Island is suitable for all levels of experience.

 There is no visa required for Kiwis staying in New Caledonia for less than three months.
-If you’re visiting for just two days, you may be eligible to get travel insurance from as little as $15*.

 2. Honiara, Solomon Islands

 Much like Noumea, the Solomon Islands offer tropical seclusion with cultural attractions to boot.
 Its capital city, Honiara, is around a seven-hour flight from New Zealand and is renowned for its beauty and historical significance.

 For the travellers craving tropical isolation, up-market accommodation like the Coral Sea Resort provide the perfect place to sink into a beachside hammock.
 For the travellers who also want a dash of culture and history in their tropical cocktail, Honiara also offers humbling WWII tours, including US and Japanese memorials and battle sites.
 WWII wrecks in the area provide some of the most memorable diving experiences in the world.
 Just make sure you book any dives with a qualified instructor or hold an open water dive certificate, to ensure you are covered under your TravelCare policy.